lambda-mud-poe/back-end/README.md

 Multiple users can play the game simultaneously.
 Pusher is used to provide real-time communication so players can communicate during the game and get information about the position of other players.

+## Frontend

+The frontend is built with React and can be found [here](https://mud-mount-doom.herokuapp.com/)

 ## Endpoints

 ### Registration[POST]